lbwright22ci/mow-and-more/README.md

 ## Website Goals and Objectives

 A static website to promote the work of a small gardening/outside maintenance service with the overall aim of increasing bookings and gaining more clients.
-As one-man business based in a middle class residential area with a high proportion of older adults, the key strengths that the website needs to convey are a local, friendly and trustworthy.
+As one man business based in a middle class residential area with a high proportion of older adults, the key strengths that the website needs to convey are a local, friendly and trustworthy.
 Potential customers need to feel comfortable and confident letting someone into their property.

 ## Target Audience